+- Remove all ignition sources.

-Minor Spills Clean up all spills immediately.
-Avoid contact with skin and eyes.
-Wear impervious gloves and safety goggles.
-Trowel up/scrape up.
-Clean up all spills immediately.
-Avoid breathing vapours and contact with skin and eyes.
-Control personal contact with the substance, by using protective equipment.
-Contain and absorb spill with sand, earth, inert material or vermiculite.
-Major Spills Clear area of personnel and move upwind.
-Alert Fire Brigade and tell them location and nature of hazard.
-Wear breathing apparatus plus protective gloves.
-Prevent, by any means available, spillage from entering drains or water course.
+- ► Clean up all spills immediately.

+- Avoid breathing vapours and contact with skin and eyes.

+▶ Control personal contact with the substance, by using protective equipment.
+Moderate hazard. ▶ Clear area of personnel and move upwind. ▶ Alert Fire Brigade and tell them location and nature of hazard. ▶ Wear breathing apparatus plus protective gloves.